bryanbrunetti/exifupdater/example_usage.md

 ### Workflow 3: Quick Organization (Skip Updates)

-If your photos already have good EXIF data:
+If your photos already have good EXIF timestamp and GPS data:

 ```bash
 # Quick scan to confirm